Kot-r/petsim-images/README.md

 Tip: you can use the `image_missing.png` file if the image is missing, and use `shiny.png` for shiny pets, fruits and empowered enchants!

-> Current Script Version: 3.2
+> Current Script Version: 4.0
 >
 > Recent Changes:
-> - Everything is dynamic now, hopefully it'll fetch all images now
-> - FIX: excluding Sounds because the errors slow down
+> - Added a check to not save the placeholders (white document icons).
-> - FIX: excluding Zones, reduced retry to 3
+> - Fixed caching issues to precent placeholders even more